 The most significant factor, “payment history,” is simply a record of whether you’ve managed to make your payments on time.
 “Amounts owed” is a bit more complicated as it calculates what percentage of your total available credit is being used, or “utilization ratio” as it’s commonly referred.
 The less credit you have available, the bigger hit it will have on your score.

 “Account history” is determined using the average age of your accounts as well as the last time they were used.
 Creditors like to see that you’ve been able to maintain several active accounts and continue to use them.

 The smallest two categories are how often you are opening new accounts and what type of accounts you are opening.
 Opening multiple new accounts at once will hurt your credit score, while showing you can manage different types of credit, like a mortgage, car loan and credit card, show responsibility to potential lenders.

-Credit scores are considered to be a measure of a company’s creditworthiness.
-If a lender determines from your credit report that you have been inconsistent with your payments in the past, have too many open accounts or have experienced a previous bankruptcy, they question your company’s ability to repay its loan.
+Credit scores are a measure of a company’s creditworthiness.
+If a lender determines, from your credit report, that you have been inconsistent with your payments in the past, have too many open accounts or have experienced a previous bankruptcy, they question your company’s ability to repay its loan.